 Two types of flu vaccine exist - a shot and a nasal spray.

 Flu shots don't contain a live virus and cannot cause the flu.
 The nasal flu vaccine, called FluMist, contains weakened flu viruses, and does not cause flu.
 People with asthma should receive the flu shot vaccine, not FluMist.
-The nasal flu vaccine is recommended only for healthy individuals ages 2 to 49 who have no chronic medical problems and are not pregnant.

 Other options include: